dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EnrollmentsExportController.md

 ### `*.parameter.EnrollmentRequestParams.enrolledAfter`

 Get enrollments enrolled after the given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EnrollmentRequestParams.enrolledBefore`

 Get enrollments enrolled before the given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EnrollmentRequestParams.enrollments`